 Peter's best friend.
 Probably had more mentions from Peter than actual dialogue.

-Only Sane Man: Mostly because he's a flat character, he's more likely to play Straight Man to Jason than the other way around.
+- Only Sane Man: Mostly because he's a flat character, he's more likely to play Straight Man to Jason than the other way around.
 Granted, he's only rarely questioned Jason's ideas and antics.

-TV Genius: Tends to go along enthusiastically with any of Jason's bad ideas and often actively encourages them.
+- TV Genius: Tends to go along enthusiastically with any of Jason's bad ideas and often actively encourages them.

 ' Susie Derkins, she is more likely to get the drop on Jason than the other way around.

-Chuck Cunningham Syndrome: She got a non-speaking cameo in 2008 and didn't appear again until 2011.
+- Chuck Cunningham Syndrome: She got a non-speaking cameo in 2008 and didn't appear again until 2011.
 But at least she eventually returned, unlike most of this strip's secondary characters.